paypal/junodb/README.md

 ## What is JunoDB
-JunoDB is PayPal's home-grown Secure, consistent and highly available Key-value store providing low, single digit millisecond, latency at any scale.
+JunoDB is PayPal's home-grown Secure, consistent and highly available key-value store providing low, single digit millisecond, latency at any scale.

 <details>
   <summary>JunoDB high level architecture</summary>